adriaanph/phinc-tank/README.md

 this is a space where some phincing gets done!

+## IQstudy
+a simulation study to look at distributions of IQ scores in a school that determines class placements on it.

 ## esp_mojo
 some very basic code to demonstrate the use of the ESP32 processor.